It’s difficult to know where to start when writing about Florence (Firenze) and Fiesole.

 What has become less pleasant over the years is the ever increasing hordes of tourists taking selfies.

-It’s become almost impossible to take a picture, especially this year.
+It’s become almost impossible to take a picture, especially in 2016.
 The sculpture we dubbed Elvis on a Turtle was a magnet for the selfie takers.

 Still I always come back even if it’s just to see the beautiful tower of the Palazzo Vecchio.
 And every once in a while you get the perfect picture.